Skip to main content

 To further stimulate this growth in active travel, the UK government introduced the Fix Your Bike Voucher Scheme, covering the cost of repairs and servicing for neglected bicycles.
 With these developments, opportunities for cycling as a form of exercise have become more accessible and are being embraced by many.

-However, there has been a back-and-forth push to increase and then limit the bicycle commuter benefit.
+However, there has been a back-and-forth push to increase and limit the bicycle commuter benefit.
 Below, California and Texas bicycle lawyer Michael Ehline will try to explore the potential benefits of such an initiative for both the employer and the employee here and abroad.
 This article will delve into the advantages of paying employees to commute by bike and highlight its negative and positive impacts on performance, health, and overall job satisfaction.

 Bike To Work Schemes in the USA